griptape-ai/griptape/docs/griptape-framework/drivers/prompt-drivers.md

             seed=42,
         )
     ),
-    input_template="You will be provided with a description of a mood, and your task is to generate the CSS code for a color that matches it.
+    input="You will be provided with a description of a mood, and your task is to generate the CSS code for a color that matches it.
 Description: {{ args[0] }}", rules=[
         Rule(
             value='Write your output in json with a single key called "css_code".'